-One of Texas’ oldest and most culturally rich cities (and I think the prettiest), San Antonio is often pigeonholed as Alamo City.
-While it’s true that the Alamo is one of the world’s most famous monuments, there are plenty of other attractions to enjoy in San Antonio, aside from the Alamo.
+One of Texas’ oldest and most culturally rich cities, San Antonio is often pigeonholed as Alamo City.
+While it’s true that the Alamo is one of the world’s most famous monuments, there are plenty of other attractions to enjoy in San Antonio.

-San Antonio is in the midst of major revitalization and is the fastest-growing city in the nation.
+San Antonio is in the midst of major revitalization, and the fastest-growing city in the nation.
 Scaffolding and cranes dominate facades and the skyline.
-Even with all the renovation happening, the real heart and history of San Antonio remain in the old churches, town squares, and markets.
+Even with all the renovation happening, the real heart and history of San Antonio remains in the old churches, town squares, and markets.

 Contents